prevwong/craft.js/packages/docs/docs/overview.md

 }
 ```

-Of course, Craft.js will also able to recreate the entire state from the JSON string.
+Of course, Craft.js will also able to recreate the entire state from the serialised JSON string.
 ```jsx
 const App = () => {
   const jsonString = /* get JSON from server */